Rolling a turn on EZ Breezy. Original photos and trail notes April 28, 2018 by Bruce, with frequent updates since. Latest update April 2022.

 The Fort Canyon section of Three Falls trail connects the Three Falls Ranch trailhead in Fort

-Canyon to the Bodily Harm trail on the ridgeline, then continues through Fort Canyon to Forbidden
+Canyon to the Vista Ridge trail, then the Bodily Harm trail on the ridgeline.
+It then crosses the ridge to descend into through Fort Canyon to the Forbidden trail

 and the Draper section of Three Falls.
 To the Bodily Harm junction, it's 1.4 miles with 500